 Individuals with MPS III tend to have fewer musculoskeletal problems than those with other MPS diseases who typically have significant problems.
-The
+The areas in which individuals with MPS III have problems are detailed below.

 Spine

 The bones of the spine (vertebrae) normally line up from the neck to the buttocks.
 The problems with the spine, e.g., angular curve (kyphosis) or bump in the lower back (gibbus) often reported in individuals with other MPS diseases have not been reported for individuals with MPS III.
 Individuals with MPS III tend to have only minimal problems with bone formation and growth, although scoliosis can occur in some individuals and may require corrective methods such as bracing, under the guidance of an orthopedic specialist.